-There is an unknown risk of the increasing trend of phosphorous entering the lake.
-There is also a risk around the high oxygen depletion rates, where the amount of oxygen diminishes more quickly in the deep parts of the lake.
+We don't know the risk of more phosphorus entering the lake.
+There is a risk around the high oxygen depletion rates, where the amount of oxygen diminishes more quickly in the deep parts of the lake.

-Once oxygen levels drop to a certain point, nutrients would start to be released from the bottom of the lake.
+Once oxygen levels drop to a certain point, nutrients would increasingly be released from the bottom of the lake.
 Once this process has started, it is very difficult to reverse.
 Nutrients from lakebed sediments would have a significant effect on the lake water quality, leading to rapid growth of unwanted algae and a reduction in the clarity and visibility of the lake water.
 Low oxygen levels also increase the risk to the health of fish in the lake.
-The oxygen levels are currently being monitored monthly by the Bay of Plenty Regional Council.
+Oxygen levels are currently being monitored monthly by the Bay of Plenty Regional Council.